How to Rehome or Surrender Your Pet

 Click to get started with Rehome:

-If you are trying to rehome a specific breed of animal, you can search the internet for breed-specific rescues in your area.
+If you are trying to rehome a specific breed, you can also search the internet for breed-specific rescues in your area.
 Example: Laborador rescue NC, Siamese rescue NC.
 Please remember, all animal rescue organizations are not reputable.
 If you find an organization that you know nothing about, do a little research to make sure they're legitimate.
 You can check with veterinary clinics in their area, and also the Humane Society of the United States.

 Surrendering Your Pet

-We can only accept owner-releases from Lenoir County, unless your animal was adopted from our shelter.
+We can only accept owner-releases from Lenoir County NC unless your animal was adopted from our shelter.
 If you live in Lenoir County and MUST release your pet to our shelter:

 - You will be required to show your driver's license or otherwise provide proof of residency.
 Call the shelter for an appointment so staff/volunteers can make room for your pet.
 Normally the shelter can only accept owner-releases on Tuesdays and Thursdays.
-We are always overcrowded and the number of animal intakes can vary greatly each day.
+We are generally overcrowded and the number of animal intakes can vary greatly each day.
 Many days there is simply no kennel space for owner-releases.
 When you arrive at the shelter with your pet, please check in at the front desk so our shelter team can help you safely bring your pet inside.